What to Wear in Thailand? With Free Printable Checklist

 • Merino wool base layer.

-• Waterproof coat – Craig is now rocking the Mountain Equipment Rupal but that might be a little bulky for Thailand.
+• Waterproof coat – Craig is now rocking the Mountain Equipment Rupal, but that might be a little bulky for Thailand.

 Thailand Shoes

-Personally, I think the best shoes for Thailand come in a three-pack!
-Flip-flops/sliders for beach days, hiking boots or covered shoes for treks and fancier sandals for evening wear.
+Flip-flops/sliders for beach days, hiking boots or covered shoes for treks, and fancier sandals for evening wear.

 • A sturdy pair of flip-flops – Havaianas US / UK